Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 It is clear that the AI Engine implementation offers significant savings of PL resources, especially as the design size increases.

-(*)Note: For the 240 tap FIR filter, the DSP version is processing one sample every four clock cycles.
+***Note***: For the 240 tap FIR filter, the DSP version is processing one sample every four clock cycles.
 This reduces the throughput, but also proportionately reduces the logic and power.
-If ck_per_sam were to be set to one, it would provide four times the resources, but it would also utilize four times the resources and power, leading to an infeasible design from a resources point of view.
-In any design, targeting any architecture or technology, trade-offs exist and need to be understood to get the most efficient solution for your requirements.
+If `ck_per_sam` are set to one, the result provides four times the resources, but also utilizes four times the resources and power, leading to an infeasible design from a resources point of view.
+In any design, targeting any architecture or technology, trade-offs exist and requires understanding to get the most efficient solution for your requirements.

 </details>